3 Ways For Matching Mentors and MenteesAugust 01, 2019

 Before technology, administrator lead matching was the only option within an organization.
-Today, while most organizations allow the mentee to choose their own mentor, there are still instances when an administrator will choose the mentor.
-This could be because they the mentee canít find a mentor or the program is very small and there isnít an immediate need for matching technology.
+Today, most organizations allow the mentee to choose their own mentor.
+However, there are still some instances in which the program admin may choose for the mentee.

 At Insala, we have provided many mentor matching solutions to organizations across the globe.
 Our mission is to ensure your mentees find the best possible match, while saving time for program administrators.